brian6484/CSKnowledge/Network/TCPIP UDP.md

 # TCP and UDP
 ## About
-TCP and UPD are in layer 4 of OSI (Open Systems Interconnection), which is the Transport Layer.
+TCP(Transmission Control Protocol) and UPD(User Datagram Protocol) are in layer 4 of OSI (Open Systems Interconnection), which is the Transport Layer.
 [more on OSI here][https://github.com/brian6484/CSKnowledge/blob/main/Network/OSI%20.md]

 ## IP